EdgarQuinones/Learn-Nmap/README.md

 ---

+## Planned Update: v1.1.0 (Discovery)

+The next release will introduce a dedicated **host discovery module** (`Learn-Discover.py`) to extend scanning capabilities beyond simple live host detection.

+Key features planned for v1.1.0 include:

+* **Multiple Discovery Methods:** Support for TCP, UDP, ARP, and ICMP scanning.
+* **Consolidated Results:** Merge outputs from different discovery methods into a unified report.
+* **AI-Powered Interpretation:** Generate structured insights on:

+  * Domain names
+  * IP addresses
+  * Discovery method used
+  * Detected services and versions
+  * Operating system details
+* **Pre-Scan Guidance:** Interactive prompts to remind users about prerequisite OSINT and planning best practices.
+* **Educational Approach:** Emphasis on reconnaissance and data collection only, aligned with CEH scanning methodologies.

+The focus of this release is **information gathering and visualization**, preparing the ground for later modules on vulnerability detection, exploitation, and authentication.

+---

 ## Contributing

 Contributions, ideas, and bug reports are welcome.
 Please open an issue or submit a pull request to help improve **Learn-Nmap**.

+---